Denis1gn/portfolio/README.md

 ## Portfolio
-Hello, my name is Denis Ignatov, I am financial analyst and I enjoy working with data to provide insights for growth of financial results.
+Hello, my name is Denis Ignatov, I am financial analyst and I enjoy working with data and application of statistics and math to provide insights for growth of financial results, solving issues.
 <p>Here are my researches &amp; projects for training<p>

 ## Financial model folder includes: